History of Haiti: The 2004 coup d'état

 Anti-Aristide protests in January 2004 led to violent clashes in Port-au-Prince, causing several deaths.
 In February, a revolt broke out in the city of Gonaïves, which was soon under rebel control.
 The rebellion then began to spread, and Cap-Haïtien, Haiti's second-largest city, was captured.
 A mediation team of diplomats presented a plan to reduce Aristide's power while allowing him to remain in office until the end of his constitutional term.
 Although Aristide accepted the plan, it was rejected by the opposition.

 On 29 February 2004, with rebel contingents marching towards Port-au-Prince, Aristide departed from Haiti.
 Aristide insists that he was essentially kidnapped by the U.S., while the U.S. State Department maintains that he resigned from office.
 Aristide and his wife left Haiti on an American airplane, escorted by American diplomats and military personnel, and were flown directly to Bangui, capital of the Central African Republic, where he stayed for the following two weeks, before seeking asylum in a less remote location.

 Though this has never been proven, many observers in the press and academia believe that the US has not provided convincing answers to several of the more suspicious details surrounding the coup, such as the circumstances under which the US obtained Aristide's purported letter of "resignation" (as presented by the US) which, translated from Kreyòl, may not have actually read as a resignation.

 Aristide has accused the U.S. of deposing him in concert with the Haitian opposition.
 In a 2006 interview, he said the U.S. went back on their word regarding compromises he made with them over privatization of enterprises to ensure that part of the profits would go to the Haitian people and then "relied on a disinformation campaign" to discredit him.

 Political organizations and writers, as well as Aristide himself, have suggested that the rebellion was in fact a foreign controlled coup d'état.
 Caricom, which had been backing the peace deal, accused the United States, France, and the International community of failing in Haiti because they allegedly allowed a controversially elected leader to be violently forced out of office.
 The international community stated that the crisis was of Aristide's making and that he was not acting in the best interests of his country.
-They have argued that his removal was necessary for future stability in the island nation.
+They have argued that his removal was necessary for future stability in the island state.